Niger Travel Advice

 Medical facilities are poor in all areas of Niger, even in Niamey.
 Serious medical treatment would require evacuation to Europe.
 Ensure you have adequate medical health insurance that covers the cost of medical evacuation.

-You should consider anti malarial medication and other preventative measure all year round in Niger.
-In 2015 there were also some isolated cases of the measles.
+You should consider antimalarial medications and other preventative measures against mosquito bites all year round in Niger as Malaria and Dengue are an issue.
+In 2015, there were also some isolated cases of the measles.

 Telephone: +227 20 72 26 61